kcajheish/distributed-system-note/spark.md

 To further optimize recovery, checkpoint RDD to storage to avoid traversing whole lineage graph.
 - how checkpoint benefit wide dependency?
-    - A node failure causes lose
+    - A node failure causes loss of data in parent node, and data need recomputed.
+    - By checkpointing, recomputation is avoided.
 - why checkpoint doesn't need synchronization?
     - Spark is read only.
 It doesn't have consistency issue so all checkpoint processes can be async for better performance.